dapphub/ds-pause/readme.md

 ## Invariants

+A break of any of the following would be classified as a critical issue.
+Please submit bug reports to security@dapp.org.

+**high level**
+- There is no way to bypass the delay
+- The code executed by the delegatecall cannot directly modify storage on the pause
+- The pause will always retain ownership of it's proxy

+**auth**
+- `authority` and `owner` can only be changed if an authorized user plots a `plan` to do so

 **`plot`**
 - A `plan` can only be plotted if its `eta` is after `block.timestamp + delay`
 - A `plan` can only be plotted by authorized users